Key takeaways

 Festival season surge management

-Solution: Seasonal override category, 20 percent advance, auto revert post season, track festival performance separately.
+Solution: Seasonal override category with 20 percent advance.
+Auto revert post season.
+Track festival performance separately.

 MSME Act compliance

-Solution: Auto freeze at 40 days for MSME, prompt conversations before liabilities accrue, store MSME status in customer master.
+Solution: Auto freeze at 40 days for MSME tagged accounts.
+Prompt conversations before liabilities accrue.
+Store MSME status in customer master.
+The MSME Samadhaan portal allows vendors to file delayed payment complaints directly, so proactive compliance is critical.

 Cheque bounce recovery